Krevo/WherigoTools/README.md

 finduanswer
 ---

-This tool help you find answer that will be accepted by a wherigo created with Urwhigo.
+This tool help you find an answer that will be accepted by a wherigo created with Urwhigo.
 Instead of testing your answer directly, the lua code test a hash of the answer.
 So, if you find another answer with the same hash, .. the answer is considered correct !
 Considering that the hash is only 16 bits long, it's quick and easy to find collisions.
 You will find the ```hash_to_find``` in the lua source code.

 Usage :
 ```
-php finduanswer.php hash_to_find length_of_collision
+php finduanswer.php hash_to_find [length_of_collision]
 ```
-(length_of_collision should be at least 4 characters length)
+(length_of_collision must be at least 4 characters length)

 readustring
 ---